Inzhenerka/docs.getdbt.tech/website/docs/faqs/Accounts/delete-users.md

 2. Enter the number of developer seats you want and make sure you fill in all the payment details, including the **Billing Address** section.
 If you leave any field blank, you won't be able to save your changes.
 3. Click **Update Payment Information** to save your changes.

-<Lightbox src="/img/docs/dbt-cloud/faq-account-settings-billing.jpg" width="85%" title="Navigate to Account Settings -> Users to modify dbt Cloud users" />
+<Lightbox src="/img/docs/dbt-cloud/faq-account-settings-billing.jpg" width="85%" title="Navigate to Account Settings -> Users to modify dbt users" />

 ## Related docs